guilhermehmcarvalho/NewOnPS4/Readme.md

 open BitPrice.xcworkspace

 # add API Key
-replace the key at /Classes/Service/Api/with a key of your own You can get a key at https://api.igdb.com/
+replace the key at /Classes/Service/Api/ with a key of your own If you don't have one, you can get it at https://api.igdb.com/
 ```

 ### Optional Steps